Jerkner/CurrencyConverter/README.md

 ## Overview

 This project stemmed from the need to simplify currency conversions for daily tasks.
 Observing the manual and time-consuming process my girlfriend encountered using a phone calculator for currency conversions in her job, I designed this React app.
-It fetches the latest conversion rates through an API to provide quick and accurate currency conversions.
+It fetches the latest conversion rates through the [ExchangeRate-API](https://www.exchangerate-api.com/) to provide quick and accurate currency conversions.

 ## Features